systemjs/systemjs/README.md

 Since the ES module semantics such as live bindings, circular references, contextual metadata, dynamic import and top-level await [can all be fully supported this way](docs/system-register.md#semantics), while supporting CSP and cross-origin support, this workflow can be relied upon as a polyfill-like path.

 * Loads and resolves modules as URLs, throwing for bare specifier names (eg `import 'lodash'`) like the native module loader.
-* Loads System.register and JSON modules.
+* Loads System.register, JSON, and CSS modules.
 * Core hookable extensible loader supporting [custom extensions](docs/hooks.md).

 #### 2. system.js loader